barabashsr/yarobot_control_unit/docs/planning_phase/motor-control-classes.md

 # Motor Control Class Architecture

 ## Overview
 Object-oriented architecture for ESP32-S3 motor control using ESP-IDF framework.
-Designed for 6-axis control (4 servo drives with RMT, 2 steppers with MCPWM).
+Designed for 8-axis control:
+- 5 servo axes (X,Y,Z,A,B) using RMT+DMA and MCPWM+PCNT
+- 2 stepper axes (C,D) using MCPWM+PCNT and LEDC
+- 1 discrete axis (E) using I2C expander for simple on/off control

 ## Base Classes